gabrielrbarbosa/LichessGPT/README.md

 1. [Create a Lichess API token](https://lichess.org/account/oauth/token/create?scopes[]=board:play&description=Lichs+cli+play), log into Lichess if necessary
 2. Click the button `Submit` in the lower right corner
 3. Copy the token shown in the brown box
 4. Jump into your terminal and write `lichs <api_token>` (put your API token instead of `<api_token>`) and run the command.
 To get this clear, an example would have been `lichs lzRceo5XOUND74Lm`.
 You should then see a message to confirm that the API token has been saved.
+5. Set up your OpenAI [API Keys](https://platform.openai.com/account/api-keys), create a file in lichs directory named "openai.key" and save it.
+Quite expensive to run, so set and monitor your API key limits with OpenAI!

 ## Usage